What Is a Circuit?

 A resistor is an electronic component that “resists” current flow.
 Resistors control the amount of current flow through a section of the circuit it is connected to.

-- Similarly, a multitude of electrons in a circuit come zipping along at a high speed.
-When they encounter a resistor their path becomes impeded; fewer electrons now go through this section of the circuit at a given time.
-The resistor has slowed the flow of current.
+Similarly, a multitude of electrons in a circuit come zipping along at high speed.
+When they encounter a resistor along their path, that path becomes resistant to their flow — fewer electrons now go through this section of the circuit at a given time (usually because some have found another path of least resistance).

 Capacitors